 R – No. BonPatron has been designed for both the novice and the expert.

 R – First and foremost, we recommend that all users benefit from the French interface in BonPatron.
-If the explanations are too difficult or if a beginner of French is too intimidated by instructions in French, simply choose English as the interface language from the pull-down menu (bottom left of the text submission box).
+If the explanations are too difficult or if a beginner of French is too intimidated by instructions in French, simply choose English as the interface language from the pull-down menu (bottom right of the text submission box).

 R – Yes, your comments are always welcome and appreciated!
 If you (or your students) are in the habit of making an error on a regular basis, we will happily create a new rule if at all possible.